Bariatric Programs: Pre-Op Diet vs Pre-Op Weight Loss

-And it’s super confusing.
-Your sister had surgery down the street and she tells you things your doctor says differently.
+It’s super confusing when your sister had surgery down the street and her doctor tells her different information then yours.
 What gives?!

 Having gone through a recent pregnancy, I’m reminded that it’s not a one size fits all when it comes to doctors recommendations.
 My friend’s doctor prescribed her something for nausea while my doctor didn’t recommend that drug.
 Why are the guidelines so different!?

 The recommendations are different because doctors are different.
-They are also different because bariatric surgery is a newer field AND research is always changing the way we do things.
+They are also different because bariatric surgery is a new-ish field AND research is always changing the way we do things.

 It’s a different approach to the same thing.
 Your doctor wants to shrink the size of your liver to make for an easier operation.
 Many studies show pre-op weight loss speeds up your recovery time and make surgery safer.
 Liquid diets that shrink the liver will allow for a shorter operation time, which leads to a faster recovery.

 If you are thinking of having a weight-loss surgery, this would be a great question to ask of the program you’re considering!
 While you’re at it, ask if they have a dietitian on staff to help you with the pre and post-op nutrition.
-Not that I’m biased, but a good dietitian can make for a much better experience ;)
+Some clinics have a dietitian on site and others will refer out.
+Sometimes it’s more about what you have access to, but if you can find a clinic that has providers in one spot it does enhance your care.

 All my best,